jhpyle/docassemble/_docs/api.md

 info = r.json()
 {% endhighlight %}

-You can also pass the API key as a "bearer token":
+You can also pass the API key in the headers as a "bearer token" using the `Authorization` header, where you prefix the API key with the word `Bearer`:

 {% highlight bash %}
 curl -H "Authorization: Bearer H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list
 {% endhighlight %}

-Although "bearer tokens" traditionally expire after a period of time, and **docassemble** API keys do not, so using **docassemble** API keys as "bearer tokens" is somewhat of a misnomer.
+"Bearer tokens" traditionally expire after a period of time, and **docassemble** API keys do not, so using **docassemble** API keys as "bearer tokens" is somewhat of a misnomer.
 However, passing a token as a "bearer token" is more of an accepted standard than using `X-API-Key` as a header, so you may find it easier to use the "bearer token" method of authentication.